mhenke/CFML-in-100-minutes/cfml100mins.markdown

 <a name="structKeyExists">
 ### 8.3 structKeyExists
 </a>
 When referencing a structure by key names, it is ususally good practice to make sure that the key exists in the structure first.
-This is done with the ``` structKeyExists(structure, key) ``` function.
+This is done with the ``` structKeyExists(structure, "key") ``` function.
 Lets say we have a structure named Person and we want to check that it has a key named "yearBorn" before doing something with it.
 That would be done with the following code:

 ```cfm
 <cfscript>